Omar-Elhakim/Neuromarketing/README.md

 Accuracies below are read from the **recorded run output** in each notebook or `*_output.txt`, averaged across subjects. `±` is the across-subject standard deviation, reported where the run recorded one.
-Files whose run output was not saved are omitted rather than guessed.

 ### Subject-dependent